 Serious offenders

-What is a Serious Offender?
+What is a serious offender?

 In NSW, a Serious Offender is an inmate as described in the legislation.